-How To Get C of O For Your Land In Lagos
+How You Can Easily Get C of O For Your Landed Property In Lagos

 A lot of issues have been raised on land acquisition in Lagos state – while some strongly believe that it’s smart to buy a land under excision as it comes cheaper, and will definitely be sold at a higher price per plot once all documentation have been properly perfected, others believe that such land are not fully released, in which case they would rather opt for land with C of O as it confers a land owner the full right to ownership of a land.